 - 3 eggs

-- Thinly slivered onions mushrooms, or thin ribbons of fresh spinach (optional, but highly recommended)
+- Thinly slivered onions, mushrooms, or thin ribbons of fresh spinach optional

-- Add matzos to the bowl with the egg mixture and mix well.
-Immediately pour egg an matzo mixture into the pan and cook, stirring constantly, until eggs are set (if using spinach, add along with egg mixture).
-Salt and pepper to taste, and serve.
+- Add matzos and egg mixture to the pan, and mix well.
+Cook, stirring constantly, until the eggs are set, about 2-3 minutes (if using spinach, add along with egg mixture).